 Why should I care about Resolution, Bitrate and Aspect Ratio?

 There are two main reasons you should think about which resolution and aspect ratio you want to use when shooting:

 - What level of quality you'd like your video to have, as well as how good your video will look when viewed at different sizes ie: 720p footage doesn't look so great when viewed full screen on a computer.

 - How much of the footage you want to show ie: POV GoPro footage looks better when shot in 1440p, because it shows off more of the horizon line and provides important visual reference points.

 Additionally, the higher your resolution, the more you can crop footage to focus on the part of the frame you like the best.
 For instance you can crop 4K footage to 2.7K, which will retain the high pixel count but create a slightly smaller file size because of the reduced dimensions of the video.

 Bitrate Configuration and GNARBOX

 As of Version 1.4.0, users now have the option to choose the export bitrate for all trimmed clips and Highlight Reels exported off the GNARBOX.
-This allows users a might higher level of control over their video export size, as well as quality.
+This allows users a higher level of control over their video export size.

 For a deeper dive on bitrate configuration and how it applies to GNARBOX, check out our Bitrate Configuration Settings article.